2017–18 UConn Huskies women's basketball team: Recruiting class

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2017 Player Commits".
+ESPN.
+Archived from the original on August 12, 2017.
+Retrieved August 12, 2017.;

 FIBA

 Kia Nurse participated on the Canada women's national basketball team in the 2017 FIBA Women's AmeriCup event.
 This is a tournament that takes place every other year between the national teams of the two continents.
 It also serves as a qualifying tournament for the Olympic games.
-In the gold-medal game against the host team Argentina, the Canadians were behind by seven points at halftime but they came back in the second half, Nurse had a basket with just over a minute left to give Canada the lead for good and the gold-medal.
+In the gold-medal game against the host team Argentina, the Canadians were behind by seven points at halftime, but they came back in the second half.
+Nurse had a basket with just over a minute left, to give Canada the lead and the gold medal.

 FIBA U19

-Megan Walker, Crystal Dangerfield, and Christyn Williams (Central Arkansas Christian Schools, with a verbal commitment to Connecticut) all participated on the United States women's national under-19 basketball team which competed in the FIBA Under-19 Women's Basketball World Cup, held in Udine, Italy in July.
+Megan Walker, Crystal Dangerfield, and Christyn Williams (Central Arkansas Christian Schools, with a verbal commitment to Connecticut) participated on the United States women's national under-19 basketball team which competed in the FIBA Under-19 Women's Basketball World Cup, held in Udine, Italy in July.
 The USA team faced an undefeated Russia in the gold medal game, but fell short, losing 86–82.
 Dangerfield scored 15 points in the final, which resulted in the silver medal for the USA.
 For the entire event, Dangerfield averaged 9.0 points per game, Walker averaged 7.6 and Williams averaged 3.2.

 3x3 U18

 Christyn Williams was one of four players selected to represent the US in the FIBA 3x3 U18 World Cup held in Chengdu, China in June and July.
-Williams scored 22 points over the course of the seven games to help the USA win all seven games, including the gold-medal game against the Czech Republic.
+She scored 22 points over the course of the seven games to help the USA win all seven games, including the gold-medal game against the Czech Republic.